ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 5.2.3.
 Override the TCT defaults at business logic level.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At a transaction level code pages can be determined through the Virtel Scenario language using the SET$ ENCODING and SET$ URL-ENCODING instructions.
+At a transaction level code pages can be determined through the VIRTEL Scenario language using the SET$ ENCODING and SET$ URL-ENCODING instructions.
 These are described in the VWA Users Guide.

 5.2.4.
 Supporting multiple countries.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If we take the scenario that applications can be accessible world wide than Virtel can incorporate the country differences through one of the following methods.
+If we take the scenario that applications can be accessible world wide than VIRTEL can incorporate the country differences through one of the following methods.
 In most case the TCT or URL override will accommodate such a set up.

-- For each country supported, have a different instance of Virtel specifying the relevant country code pages at the TCT level.
+- For each country supported, have a different instance of VIRTEL specifying the relevant country code pages at the TCT level.
 - For each country supported, have a separate line/port and use the URL overrides.
 - For each country supported, have a common line/port and use the URL overrides.